rasmus-z/creature-creator-game/README.md

 ## Disclaimer
-This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected to Spore, EA, or any of its subsidiaries or affiliates.
+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected to Spore, EA, Maxis, or any of its subsidiaries or affiliates.